tsipkens/bidias/README.md

 #### Main scripts (`main*.m`)

 The `main*.m` scripts in the top directory of the code can be called to demonstrate use of the code.
+Of particular note, the `main_jas19.m` script is designed to replicate the results in the associated paper [Sipkens et al. (2019)][1_JAS1].

 Scripts to execute this program should be structured as follows:

 1. Optionally, one can define a phantom used to generate synthetic data and a ground truth.
 The `@Phantom` class, described below, is designed to